ED arrests TN Minister Senthil Balaji under anti-money laundering act; DMK-led coalition lashes out at BJP | Politics

 Jayakumar also demanded that the ED should ascertain Balaji's health status with the help of AIIMS doctors and initiate further legal proceedings against him.

-The ED had launched searches at locations linked to Balaji at Chennai, Karur and Erode on Tuesday as part of the probe into money laundering.
+The ED had launched searches at locations linked to Balaji in Chennai, Karur and Erode on Tuesday as part of the probe into money laundering.

 Balaji was earlier with the AIADMK and had been Transport Minister in the late Jayalalithaa-led Cabinet.